AndrewLeach94/calculator/README.md

 https://andrewleach94.github.io/calculator/

 #### Overview
 Using this calculator is fairly self-explanatory.
-You will be able to compute any calculations to your liking using the same method you would with any real life calculator.
+You can compute any calculations to your liking using the same methods you would with any real life calculator.

+This is built entirely with vanilla JS

 ##### Checklist
 - [x] Create basic UI (9/26/2020)
-- [ ] Write scripts
+- [x] Write scripts (9/30/2020)
 - [ ] Design final UI